 The AASM Foundation funds high-impact projects that are aimed at improving sleep health for all.
-Over the past 20 years, the AASM Foundation has invested more than $13.5 million in funding career development, high-impact research, clinical training and community initiatives.
-These cross-cutting sleep research projects range from molecular mechanisms of sleep to population sleep health.
+Over the past 22 years, the AASM Foundation has invested more than $19.2 million in funding career development, high-impact research, clinical training and community initiatives.
+These cross-cutting sleep projects range from molecular mechanisms of sleep to population sleep health.

-Congratulations to the recipients of our 2020 award cycle.
+Congratulations to the recipients of our 2020 grant cycle.

 The Role of Epigenetic Modification of Pax8 in Hypersomnia